climate stewards

 Climate Stewards Training Program

-The Climate Stewards training consists of 12 modules taught over 12 weeks, beginning on March 25th, 2023 and will be held in-person.
-In each of the first 10 trainings, trainees will cover a specific climate change topic, with additional outside readings, videos and group activities designed to develop skills needed to lead and educate their communities in climate science, adaption, and mitigation.
+The Climate Stewards training consists of 12 modules taught over 12 weeks.
+Training is offered in-person or hybrid.
+CCE Erie is participating in the 2025 stateside CS training which will begin on September 10th.
+The first 10 sessions in the series will cover specific climate change topics, with additional outside readings, videos and group activities designed to develop skills needed to lead and educate their communities in climate science, adaption, and mitigation.

 • Module 1: Orientation